National leader Judith Collins unveils $31b transport plan to crush Auckland's congestion

 Summary of National's proposed Projects:

-• Expand Park and Ride Network Multi – this will be funded through the Government's Baselines
+• Expand Park and Ride Network Multi – this will be funded through the government's Baselines.